OpenG/aws-java-sdk/s3/README.md

 ----------------|------------------------------------------------------------------------------------------
-doesBucketExist | Checks if the specified bucket exists listBuckets     | Returns a list of all Amazon S3 buckets that the authenticated sender of the request owns getBucket       | Returns Optional of the specified Bucket createBucket    | Creates a new Amazon S3 bucket with the specified name in the default (US) region deleteBucket    | Deletes the specified bucket
+doesBucketExist | Checks if the specified bucket exists listBuckets     | Returns a list of all Amazon S3 buckets that the authenticated sender of the request owns getBucket       | Returns interface object for the specified Bucket createBucket    | Creates a new Amazon S3 bucket with the specified name in the default (US) region deleteBucket    | Deletes the specified bucket